-There are several methods on how to check which graphics card is being used for a particular game, application or process.
-So if you have multiple GPUs in your system i.e an integrated and a dedicated graphics, knowing which GPU is being used for what process can come in handy.
+Several methods exist to check which graphics card is used for a particular game, application, or process.
+Knowing which GPU is used for what process can be helpful if you have multiple GPUs, i.e., integrated and dedicated graphics.

-One of the simplest ways to know which graphics card is being used for a particular task is through the Task Manager.
-Another method is to use the free third party software such as MSI Afterburner – this is particularly useful for gamers.
+One of the simplest ways to know which graphics card is used for a particular task is through the Task Manager.
+Another method is free third-party software such as MSI Afterburner, particularly useful for gamers.

-In addition to that GPU-Z is another excellent free and light utility that can be used for monitoring what GPU is being used at a given time.
+In addition, GPU-Z is another excellent free and light utility that can monitor what GPU is being used at a given time.

-In the following text I will talk in detail about the methods of figuring out a graphics card usage and also talk about why you should check.
+Let’s discuss the methods of figuring out graphics card usage and why you should know how to check.

 How to Check Which Graphics Card is Being Used?

-While, there are plenty of ways to know which graphics card is being used for a certain process or application, I am going to talk about four easy ways:
+While there are plenty of ways to know which graphics card is being used for a specific process or application, I am going to talk about four easy ways:

 - Check Using the Task Manager in Windows